Jump ahead to learn:

 FBA sellers tax: State-specific rules

-- Sign in to Seller Central.
+- Sign in to Amazon Seller Central.

 - Select the Reports tab and choose Fulfillment from the drop-down menu.